ifabrisarabellapark/ETHSF-scorebox-smartcontracts/polygon/README.md

 # :rocket: ScoreBox Contract | Polygon
-This is a smart contract written in Solidity and deployed on Polygon testnet (Mumbai), which can store users' credit scores and return them from free when queried.
+This is a smart contract written in Solidity and deployed on Polygon testnet (Mumbai), which can store users' credit scores and return them for free when queried using a view call.
 ___

 ### Core functions